hwayne/learntla/content/pluscal/using-the-toolbox.md

 ====
 ```

 Create a new spec (remember that the name must match) and copy that in.
-Run the translator with [%%T].
+Run the translator.
 The first thing you will see that your file was updated with something like this:

 ```
 \* BEGIN TRANSLATION